-Our intention is that all pupils, irrespective of their background or the challenges they face, make good progress and across all subject areas.
-The focus of our pupil premium strategy is to support disadvantaged pupils to achieve that goal, including progress for those who are already high attaining.
+Our intention is that all pupils, irrespective of their background or the challenges they face, make good progress across all subject areas.
+The focus of our pupil premium strategy is to support disadvantaged pupils to achieve that goal, including good progress for those who are already high attaining.

-High-quality teaching from excellent teachers is at the heart of our approach, with a focus on areas in which disadvantaged pupils require the most support.
-Our staff will focus especially on meta cognition, self- regulation and feedback, as these are proven to have the greatest impact on closing the disadvantage attainment gap.
+High-quality teaching is at the heart of our approach, with a focus on areas in which disadvantaged pupils require the most support.
+Our staff will focus especially on feedback, self- regulation and meta-cognition, as these are proven to have the greatest impact on closing the disadvantage attainment gap.

-Our approach will be responsive to common challenges and individual needs, rooted in robust diagnostic assessment, not assumptions about the impact of disadvantage.
+Our approach will be responsive to both common challenges and individual needs and rooted in robust diagnostic assessment rather than assumptions about the impact of disadvantage.
 The approaches we have adopted complement each other to help pupils excel.
 To ensure they are effective we will:

-- ensure disadvantaged pupils are challenged in the work that they're set - act early to intervene at the point need is identified - adopt a whole school approach in which all staff provide excellent quality first teaching, with an increased focus on feedback
+- ensure disadvantaged pupils are challenged in the work that they're set - act early to intervene at the point need is identified - adopt a whole school approach in which all staff provide excellent quality fist teaching, with an increased focus on feedback

-Children in receipt of the Pupil Premium face a wide range of barriers.
+Children in receipt of Pupil Premium funding face a wide range of barriers.
 These are different for each individual.
 Staff look at barriers on a child by child basis.
 Barriers to educational achievement faced by disadvantaged pupils in our school include: